For a kid, nothing beats summer break. No more pencils. No more books. You know the rest.

 Singing a wide variety of songs and repeating nursery rhymes also increases your child’s vocabulary.
 What is this “pail” thing that Jack and Jill are carrying up the hill?
 Miss Muffett sat on a tuffet.
 What the heck’s a tuffet?
 You can use the opportunity to show your child that you are always willing to learn too.

-Take a break from media and encourage your child to look at the outside world as you pass it by.
-Read the street signs and billboards.
+Take a break from media and encourage your child to look at the outside world.
+You could take them on a bike ride, renting a bike from Motorcycle Rentals West Virginia, Florida, Australia, wherever you are vacationing.
+As you ride, you can take little halts at different places, to familiarize your young ones with different signs or symbols.
+You may also make them read the street signs and billboards.
 Your children will gain confidence as readers as they read McDonald’s, Home Depot, and Target signs.
 Sure, they are probably not necessarily understanding the actual words, but understanding visual clues is a pre-reading strategy.

 Read signs at museums and zoos – maybe not every sign, but make sure your child is given a chance to read about subjects appealing to him or her.
 If your kiddo loves giraffes, spend time at the giraffe exhibit.
 Read small bits of information, and then ask casual questions to determine if your child understands what has been read.
 They should learn that reading is an appealing task because it unlocks the mysteries of the world around us.

 More than anything, parents should try to present the idea of reading as an enjoyable activity that brings pleasure.
 It’s not something that should be checked off your child’s daily to-do list, such as feeding the dog or taking out the trash.